Minna Antrim

 Minna Thomas Antrim (October 13, 1861, Philadelphia – 1950) was an American writer.
 She is famous for the remark "Experience is a good teacher, but she sends in terrific bills."

-Life and career

-Born in Philadelphia, the daughter of William Preston Thomas and Lauretta Robbins, Minna Thomas was educated at St. Mary's Hall in Burlington, New Jersey and in 1878 was married to Mr. W. H. Antrim (an editor) in Philadelphia.
+Born in Philadelphia and the daughter of William Preston Thomas and Lauretta Robbins, Minna Thomas was educated at St. Mary's Hall in Burlington, New Jersey.
+In 1878, she married editor W. H. Antrim.
 She was well known for her collection of toasts (1902) as well as for her books for children like Don'ts for Girls and Don'ts for Boys.